beckym223/manual_work/E6_long_edited.md

 preferences (as in traditional social choice theory) and from the presumption that peo- ple are narrowly self-interested homo eco-
-480n this general question, see Rawls (1971) and Thomas Scanlon (1982).
-See also Daniel Hausman and Michael McPherson (1993).
-49See the discussion and the literature cited in Sen (1994 pp. 62-71), particularly Dasgupta (1993).
-See  also Adam Przeworski and Fernando Limongi's (1994)  international comparisons, which indicate a fairly strong  association between democracy and fertility reduction.
-In the rapid reduction of the total fertility rate in the  Indian state of Kerala from 4.4 in the 1950's to the  present figure of 1.8 (a level similar to that in Britain  and France and lower than in the United States), value  formation related to education, democracy, and public  discussion has played a major part.
-While the fertility  rate has also come down in China (though not as much  as in Kerala), China's use of compulsion rather than  consensual progress has resulted in relatively high  infant-mortality rates (28 per thousand for boys and 33  per thousand for girls, compared with Kerala's 17 per  thousand for boys and 16 per thousand for girls in
-1991).
-Such public dialogues are, however, hard to  achieve in many other parts of India, despite democ-  racy, because of the low level of elementary education, especially for women.
-These and related issues are discussed in Dreze and Sen (1995).

 ### ---Economics-1995-0-19.txt---